pbochynski/cloud-benchmark/README.md

+# cloud-benchmark

-# cloud-benchmarkThe `cloud-benchmark` is a test application for checking the cloud offering performance.
+The `cloud-benchmark` is a test application for checking the cloud offering performance.
 When you deploy the application to the target environment you can test:
 - CPU speed
 - network latency